ClaireYurev/py-spyglass/README.md

-✨ PySpyglass: Behold!
-The Atomic Directory Decoder Ring! ✨
+# ✨ PySpyglass: Behold!
+The Atomic Directory Decoder Ring ✨

-# 🌟 PySpyglass:  Prepare to be Illuminated! 🌟
+# 🌟 Prepare to be Illuminated! 🌟

 **Behold!**  Are you tired of blindly stumbling through the labyrinthine corridors of your project's file system?
 Do you yearn for a crystal-clear, JSON-ified vision of your directory's destiny?
 Then gaze no further, intrepid explorer, for **PySpyglass** has arrived to banish the darkness and bathe your folders in the radiant light of structured data!